 Together, these three items made for an excellent meal.
 I also think this is a good example that shows you don’t have to order an entree if there are several menu items you would like to try.
 You can preview the Ale and Compass dinner menu here on Disney’s site.

-Moving on, I went with an appetizer that I had not tried to date, the Roasted Buffalo-style Cauliflower.
+Back to this present meal, I went with an appetizer that I had not tried to date, the roasted buffalo-style cauliflower.
 The dish comes with hearts of Romaine and herbed ranch sauce.

 Okay, where do I start with this dish?
 When I went vegan at Disney for eight months last year, this was the kind of thing I looked forward to eating.
 But, unfortunately, I developed food allergies and had to revert to a balanced diet.

 For me, I liked the cauliflower, but it was entirely too spicy.
-Kristen tried some, and she said it’s delicious, but it’s way too hot.
+Kristen tried some, and she thought it was delicious but way too hot.
 So, possibly, we received an over-seasoned dish.

 As someone who loves spicy food, I can usually force myself to enjoy it with the heat.
 However, that was not the case with this dish.
 You might have better luck.

 Oh my goodness!
 Thankfully, she was happy to share them.
 They were SO GOOD.
-In fact, I was over at the Yacht Club last night and was seriously tempted to mobile order them again.
+In fact, I was over at the Yacht Club again recently and was seriously tempted to mobile order them again.

 The fries were perfectly cooked as fries should be.
 They were the kind that still had bits and pieces of the skins left on them.
 Our order was perfectly doused with the right amount of truffle oil and dusted with parmesan cheese.